DerManoMann/openapi-verifier/README.md

 After that all required classes should be availabe in your project to add routing support.

 ## Usage

-**Note:** Examples are based on Laravel 5.

-### Manually creating the scpecification loader:
+### Manual verification

-The `VerifiesOpenApi` trait can be customized in 3 ways in order to provide the reqired OpenApi specifications:
+The `VerifiesOpenApi` trait can be used directly and customized in 3 ways in order to provide the reqired OpenApi specifications:
 * Overriding the method `getOpenApiSpecificationLoader()` as shown below
 * Populating the `$openapiSpecificationLoader` property.
 * Creating a property `$openapiSpecification` pointing to the specification file